ian713hansson/CelestialVibrationUnit/README.md

 ## Date: 7/23/2022

-### By: Ian Hansson | Alex Campo | Eric Deleon
+### By: Ian Hansson

 ---

 #### **_Description_**

-A site for the modular synthesizer Celestial Vibration Unit
+A site for the modular synthesizer Celestial Vibration Unit, where you can explore its contents and listen to samples of its sounds, become a member and add your own dream modules to its contents

 ---